 - Knowledge of basic soldiering (Soldier's Manual)

-- Soldier's attitude (includes an assessment of the soldier's and potential for promotion, trends in performance, etc.).
+- Soldier's attitude (includes an assessment of the soldier's and potential for promotion, trends in performance, etc.)

 Each board member rates each of the above areas as follows:

-- Average —1 to 7 points
+- Average — one to seven points

-- Above Average —8 to 13 points
+- Above Average — eight to 13 points

 - Excellent — 14 to 19 points

 - Outstanding — 20 to 25 points

 The maximum number of points that can be awarded by each board member is 150 points, total.
 The total points for all the voting board members are totaled and then divided by the number of board members.
 It results in an "average score" by the board.
 That becomes the soldier's "promotion board points" (maximum of 150).

-The board takes one final action—they vote on whether or not they recommend the candidate for promotion.
+The board takes one final action: they vote on whether or not they recommend the candidate for promotion.
 If a majority of the members vote "no," then the individual will not be promoted, regardless of how many total administrative and board points they have.